RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

     ## appointment could not be fit on page.
 It will not be plotted.

     ## Warning in wordcloud(words = data_A1T$word, freq = data_A1T$n, max.words = 50, :
-    ## department could not be fit on page.
+    ## surgery could not be fit on page.
 It will not be plotted.

     ## Warning in wordcloud(words = data_A1T$word, freq = data_A1T$n, max.words = 50, :
-    ## pain could not be fit on page.
+    ## doctor could not be fit on page.
 It will not be plotted.

 ![](Mayo-Clinic-Yelp-Review-Text-Analysis_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->